Vegan Low Carb Bread – Grain Free

 The sesame seeds contain Omega-6, fiber, iron, calcium and magnesium, and because of their high healthy fat content, these tiny seeds help boost our energy.

 If you are looking for a healthy vegan low carb bread recipe that takes minutes to whip up, you found it.
-The best part, this low carb bread is naturally gluten-free and is suitable for many restricted diets.
+The best part, this low carb bread is naturally gluten-free, plant-based, and is allergy-friendly.

 Gluten-Free Basic White Sandwich Bread